beansai/beans-tutorials/dynamic-routes-optimization/distance-matrix/README.md

 # Request Payloads
 - points - [required] The stops we want to calculate for distances.
 - requestId - [optional] If not specified we will generate one, it is determinsitacally based on the points, sourcesIdx, destinationsIdx.
-- sources_idx - [optional] all points would be sources if it is not specified.
+- sources_idx - [optional] All points would be sources if it is not specified.
-- destinations_idx - [optional] all points would be destinations if it is not specified.
+- destinations_idx - [optional] All points would be destinations if it is not specified.
-- country_iso3 - [optional] a random Point would be used to determine its most likely country of origin if it is not specified.
+- country_iso3 - [optional] A random Point would be used to determine its most likely country of origin if it is not specified.

 # Importance
 The calculation result will be available for 7 days (the result may be archived after 7 days).